Meet the Grahams: Cover art

 The cover art used in the original YouTube release shows an uncropped version of the photo that accompanied Lamar's previous song, "6:16 in LA".
 In addition to the glove, it shows a shirt, jewelry receipts, a visit card and three prescription medicines with the name "Aubrey Graham" (Drake's real name) on them, later revealed to be one for Ozempic, one for Adderall, and one for Zolpidem.
 According to DJ Akademiks, these items were stolen from a suitcase belonging to Drake's father, Dennis Graham.
-A week later, an unknown X (formerly Twitter) user posted a video playing the song on a Panasonic Toughbook and showing the original photo items hanging at a balcony, requiring Drake and Akademiks to retract their theft accusation.
+A week later, an unknown X/Twitter user posted a video playing the song on a Panasonic Toughbook and showing the original photo items hanging at a balcony, requiring Drake and Akademiks to retract their theft accusation.

 The song was released to streaming platforms the next day with the artwork being replaced with a black square, possibly due to Spotify and Apple Music rules about using someone's private belongings without permission from the owner.